 Yes- The park is served by the 159 Dales & District service from Ripon which stops in the car park, however this is a limited service so it is advisable to check timings with the bus company in advance getdown.org.uk

-PLEASE NOTE: During September & October when the theme park closes at 4.30pm the bus will not pick up inside the theme park, you will need to make your way to the entrance gate and wait for the bus on the opposite side of the main road.
+PLEASE NOTE: During our quieter months of April, May, September & October when the theme park closes at 4.30pm the bus will not pick up inside the theme park, you will need to make your way to the entrance gate and wait for the bus on the opposite side of the main road.

 No- Unfortunately, the Park is not currently able to offer camping or accommodation, but can recommend local accommodation and camping.
 Our Nearest Campsite is Sleningford Watermill which is located just outside West Tanfield which is approximately 2.5 miles from the park.
-Additionally, there is River Laver Caravan Park in Ripon which both caters for caravans and offers a wide range of static caravans at a respectable price.
+Additionally, there is Riverside Meadows Caravan Park in Ripon.
 Please check our "Where to stay" section on the website for details of campsites and hotels/ b&b's

-No- all of our disabled rates include one free carer (additional carer tickets are available at a reduced cost).
-If the disabled guest has the correct documentation (DLA/ PIP letter or Blue Badge plus photographic ID) then a disabled rate will be given and the carer will enter free of charge.
+No- all of our disabled rates include one free essential companion ticket.
+If the disabled guest has the correct documentation (DLA/ PIP letter or Blue Badge) then a disabled rate will be given and the essential companion will enter free of charge.

 Please visit our website for up to date opening days and times, these can be found on our Plan Your Visit/ Opening Times page or you can click here.

-Our closing time is dependent on the time of year.
+Our closing time is dependent on the time of year and is always decided on the day taking into consideration how many visitors are booked in and weather conditions.
 During the busy school holiday dates we usually close between 5.00pm and 5.30pm.
 On weekend only dates in April, May, June, September and October our close time is usually 4.30pm.